 You recorded one album with David Lee Roth.

-Yeah, album was called DIAMOND DAVE.
-He was kinda testing the waters, he didn´t really want to do an album but he wanted to do something so he picked a bunch of covers.
+Yeah, the album was called DIAMOND DAVE.
+He was kind of testing the waters.
+He didn´t really want to do an album, but he wanted to do something, so he picked many covers.

 He spent a lot of money on it.
-I showed up while he was running around his property like Cecil B DeMille with a megaphone and a camera.
+I showed up while running around his property like Cecil B DeMille with a megaphone and a camera.
 It was pretty crazy.
 It was fun.
-I played acoustics and up-right bass and we basically put a soundtrack on it live.
+I played acoustics and upright bass, and we basically put a soundtrack on it live.
 It was really cool playing Django Reinhardt and stuff.
-He´s an esoteric and it´s like a Halloween costume party every day that you´re with him.
+He´s esoteric, and it´s like a Halloween costume party every day you´re with him.

 Have you seen any Van Halen reunion shows?